gsa-oes/office-of-evaluation-sciences/pages/Event pages/2021-event-oes-at-100.md

 1. A program change and evaluation approach don’t have to be ideal to be valuable.
 2. Coupling randomized evaluations with administrative data let’s us learn things quickly, rigorously and at low-cost.
 3. There’s more to sample size than counting the number of participants in a program.
-4. Being transparent about implementation — as well as results — has enormous value.<br><br>
+4. Being transparent about implementation — as well as results — has enormous value.<br>

 <a class="usa-button" href="http://oes.gsa.gov/assets/files/Reflections-from-100-OES-collaborations.pdf" target="_blank">Reflections from 100 OES Collaborations (PDF)</a><br>